 Early 2019 found me relocating to Nashville, TN - a transition which wasn't as easy as past ones, and yet fulfilling as my motivation was love for a man who has become my sweetheart and partner.
 Again, transformation followed.
 After a year of struggling to paint what in the past was my joy and obsession – faces, people and their stories – I find myself drawn to challenging myself in a way I've never been challenged before: painting purely abstract art that strives to communicate a depth of feeling in even more formally surprising, expressive ways.

 As I explore and intuitively find my own way within the abstract language of form and color, I’m also finding a shift in my own identity – a deepening embrace of the unknown, a constant re-discovery and a break from my comfort zone into the unchartered territory shifting within and coming into being on the canvas through me.
 My intention is to take you, my viewers, with me on your own exploration – encountering powerful, uncharted depths within yourself as you engage the freshness of shape, color, and form in my new abstract work.

-In 2012 I was a featured artist on Oregon Art Beat — OPB’s Emmy Award-winning local arts series.
-I am a recipient of a 2014 RACC grant for my “Oregon's Painted History" series.
-In 2015 I was honored with a three-month artist residency at the Helene Wurlitzer Foundation in Taos, which is when I made the decision to make Taos my home.
-My art appears in numerous publications and private collections.
+Anna Magruder is a recipient of a 2014 RACC grant for her "Oregon's Painted History" series and was honored with a 2015 Artist Residency at the Helene Wurlitzer Foundation in Taos.
+Her art appears in numerous publications and private collections.